wyattscarpenter/gyatt/readme.md

 My readme about this project should complain about git, its usability, its inability to handle large files, link to the handmade hero parody of git ( https://www.youtube.com/watch?v=3a37D4NWRbg ) which suggests I guess maybe using svn, caution against using git, say that I have mastered git but maybe you shouldn't, maybe link to other things written about git, etc. 'Wait, what's a "ref"?
 What's a "tree-ish"?
 What, pray tell, is a "working tree", and how is that different from an "index"...?'

-(spoiler: "tree" is git for directory (despite the fact that git history is... also a tree (technically, a DAG).
+(Spoiler: "tree" is git for directory (despite the fact that git history is... also a tree (technically, a DAG).
 After you know this, a lot of git things make a lot more sense. git subtree, for example.
 (Not that most people have used git subtree.
 But at least I understand its man page now.))

+One of the weird things about git is that when you're a novice you don't understand what the commands do.
+And then once you master git you don't understand why the commands are bad at doing the things git is supposed to be for.

+I might look into using jj instead some time.

 ## contributing